 Let’s Have a Balanced Conversation

-Let's have a balanced conversation around global oil and gas demand and why Canada should be a supplier of choice with its exemplary record on Environmental, Social and Governance indices.
+Let's have a balanced conversation about global oil and gas demand and why Canada should be a supplier of choice.

 When discussing a topic that lends itself to complicated data and specific time horizons, inaccurate and misleading characterizations can hurt the long-term prosperity of hundreds of thousands of families and our country at large.
 Isn’t it time to push for accuracy, balance and sound research?